Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Gate Search Space Simplification

 \subsection{Combined Reduction (ZSR)}

-The simplifications in Sections~\ref{sec:R-wave} and~\ref{sec:szsimplification} exploit different circuit properties.
-The R simplification applies to all non-output-layer gates, while the ZS simplification applies only to Z and S-class gates.
-Since they target disjoint aspects of the circuit, the two are independent and can be applied in either order as preprocessing before SAT solving.
+The simplifications in \S\ref{sec:R-wave} and~\S\ref{sec:szsimplification} exploit different circuit properties.
+The R simplification applies to all non-output-layer gates, while the ZS simplification applies only to Z-Class and S-Class gates.
+Since they target disjoint aspects of the circuit, the two are compatible and can be applied in either order as preprocessing before SAT solving.

 In practice, however, combining the two simplifications requires limited bookkeeping to preserve their intended effects.
 For example, when the ZS simplification is applied first, predecessor gates with fan-out $=1$ must be explicitly recorded and forced to retain the full gate-type library.
-These gates must not be reassigned to the R-reduced class when the R simplification is subsequently applied.
-This coordination ensures that previously imposed gate-type restrictions are respected, so that the resulting circuit preserves the same input–output behavior.
+When the R simplification is applied subsequently, these gates must be left unchanged.
+This coordination ensures that previously imposed gate-type restrictions are respected, so that the resulting circuit preserves the same I/O behavior.

 We now describe a concrete preprocessing procedure that applies the ZS simplification followed by the R simplification.